ChrisWilliamson123/cellular-automata/README.md

 | RIGHT | Go to next automaton     |
 | UP    | Increase speed           |
 | DOWN  | Decrease speed           |

+## Configuration
+The individual automata settings can be configured in `main.py`.
+The binary automata have their birth/survival rules configured using [B/S notation](https://en.wikipedia.org/wiki/Life-like_cellular_automaton).
+For example, Game of Life has notation B3/S23.